Goniometer: Surface tension

-Contact angle goniometers (q.v.)can also determine the surface tension for any liquid in gas or the interfacial tension between any two liquids.
+Contact angle goniometers can also determine the surface tension for any liquid in gas or the interfacial tension between any two liquids.
 If the difference in densities between the two fluids is known, the surface tension or interfacial tension can be calculated by the pendant drop method.
 An advanced instrument often called a goniometer / tensiometer includes software tools that measure surface tension and interfacial tension using the pendant drop, inverted pendant drop, and sessile drop methods, in addition to contact angle.
 A centrifugal adhesion balance relates the contact angles to the adhesion of the drop to the surface.
 A gonioreflectometer measures the reflectivity of a surface at a number of angles.

 Positioning

 A positioning goniometer or goniometric stage is a device that rotates an object precisely about a fixed axis in space.
-It is similar to a linear stage— however, rather than move linearly relative to its base, the stage platform rotates partially about a fixed axis above the mounting surface of the platform.
+It is similar to a linear stage—however, rather than move linearly relative to its base, the stage platform rotates partially about a fixed axis above the mounting surface of the platform.
 Positioning goniometers typically use a worm drive with a partial worm wheel fixed to the underside of the stage platform meshing with a worm in the base.
 The worm gear may be rotated manually, or by a motor in automated positioning systems.